 3. Check with your hauler about any restrictions.

-2. In a cardboard box (to recycle the empty paint can)
+2. In a cardboard box

 1. Line a cardboard box with newspaper.